Living With a Stepparent

 Be aware that your parent and stepparent may want you to spend time with the family to help everyone bond.
 This is good, but if you feel overwhelmed by all the new things in your family, let your parents know.
 You may want to tell them that focusing on the stable parts of your life helps you cope with the family transitions.

-If you have persistent, severe anxiety, or feel angry or depressed as result of your relationships with your stepfamily, seek counseling from a therapist or your primary health care provider.
+If you have persistent, severe anxiety, or feel angry or depressed as result of your relationships with your stepfamily, ask for help from a therapist or your primary health care provider.